perusiongreg/end-point-blog/2025/03/encoding-in-perl.md

  - unicode
 ---

-When we are dealing with legacy applications, it's very much possible that the code we are looking at does not have a clear understanding of the problems related to plain text handling.
+When we are dealing with legacy applications, it's very possible that the code we are looking at does not have a clear understanding of the problems related to plain text handling.